sanjay9616/data-structure-and-alogrithms/Searching/README.md

 <h2><a href="https://github.com/sanjay9616/data-structure-and-alogrithms/blob/master/Searching/Ternary%20Search/README.md">Ternary Search</a></h2>

-Ternary Search is a searching algorithm that divides the search space into three parts instead of two, as in Binary Search.
+Binary Search is defined as a searching algorithm used in a sorted array that divides the search space into three parts instead of two, as in Binary Search.